 Experience

-The proper way to build a mattress, is to use solid, non altered, high density foams in all layers of the mattress.
+The proper way to build a mattress, is to use solid, non altered, high density foams in the core and transition layers of the mattress.
 This method is unpopular as it results in more expensive mattresses.
-However, the outcome is increased durability and proper support, because the integrity of the mattress has not been compromised by convoluted or lower quality (density) foams.
+However, the outcome is increased durability and proper support, because the integrity of the mattress has not been compromised by convoluted or lower quality (density) foams inside the mattress.